samkayz/teamapt-monnify/README.md

                 }
             }

-9. RESEND OTP: This is function to resend OTP if 2FA is enable for transfer
+9. RESEND OTP: This function can be used to resend OTP if 2FA is enable for transfer

             resendOtp = monnify.resend_otp(
               merchant_credential,